 The global population is actually increasing by about 1.5 percent per year, a growth rate (should it persist) that in less than half a century will double the number of people who live on the planet.

 Modern medical techniques are producing life extension but not healthy life extension, and we are seeing numbers of old and chronically sick or disabled elderly people in increasingly longer economically unproductive retirements, they are the first to die in covid pandemics.

 The ability of the Earth to sustain the human population, posed by Malthus over 200 years ago, is a serious question.
 Food and energy demands are increasing.
 Dependence on finite resources for energy and water is already threatening international stability.
 Exponential population growth can only make matters worse.

 Improving economic development in the most populous countries of the developing world (India, China) is leading to changing patterns of demand, as people seek more affluent lifestyles.
-Consequently, the brith rate is decreasing there.
+Consequently, the birth rate is decreasing there.

-Rather than simply equating population policy with family planning, the new thinking is that population growth should be stabilised – and development enhanced – by attacking some of the roots of the problem: by improving women’s access to education, health care, and economic and political decisions.
+Rather than simply equating population policy with family planning, the new thinking is that population growth should be stabilized – and development enhanced – by attacking some of the roots of the problem: by improving women’s access to education, health care, and economic and political decisions.

 Examples from various cultures